Menu Close

 • HSS-8324

-The Conduant HSS-8324 FPGA board provides a user programmable hardware platform that is able to sustain full-duplex high-bandwidth transfers through its 8-lane Gen3 PXI Express (PXIe) interface and its two 12-lane HSS interfaces while performing complex calculations.
+The Conduant HSS-8324-DSP FPGA board provides a user programmable hardware platform that is able to sustain full-duplex high-bandwidth transfers through its 8-lane Gen3 PXI Express (PXIe) interface and its two 12-lane HSS interfaces while performing complex calculations.
 The PXIe interface provides a theoretical maximum throughput of 8 GBps (simultaneous in and out) while each HSS port (12 lanes up to 16 Gbps per lane) supports a full duplex transfer at theoretical rates over 190 Gbps.

 At power-on, the FPGA is quickly configured with the user program by the SPI x4 serial flash memory device.
 This provides the fast wake-up required for PCI Express.
 The user content can be encrypted with a key that is programmed in the FPGA in non-volatile EFUSEs or can be preserved in volatile memory so long as the on-board battery is not removed.
 This feature makes this product particularly attractive for applications in which protecting the FPGA intellectual property from cloning or reverse engineering is important.